blazingh/costum_keyboard_kmk_config/README.md

  ### the concept
  ---
- the main concept of this board is only using very accessible and cheap components and tools. i don't have a 3d pri my tools where very limited , so i had to cy
+ the main concept of this board is only using very accessible and cheap components and tools. i don't have a 3d printer nor i orderd costume pcb. i ordered the chepest components ab my tools where very limited , so i had to cy
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNDE4MzkyNzMsNjQ5MjE3ODQwXX0=
+eyJoaXN0b3J5IjpbMTY2MTYxMzUxLDY0OTIxNzg0MF19
 -->